rdswift/OpenPost/README.md

 - `107`: Invalid temporary file name: Empty string.
 - `108`: Invalid POST data: Not a list.
 - `109`: Invalid POST data item: No key/value separator.
-- `110`: Invalid POST data item: No key spacified.
+- `110`: Invalid POST data item: No key specified.
 - `111`: Invalid POST data: Empty list.

 If an error occurs during parsing of the command line arguments, the program will exit with an error code of 2.
 Examples include: